-Shovels, screens, 2-3 field supervisor kits, camera and photoboard, bags, and a GPS unit for each team.
+Shovels, screens, 1 field supervisor kit, camera and photoboard, bags, and a GPS unit.
 Total stations may also be used for laying out site grids

 Paperwork

 Forms for both shovel tests and test units, graph paper for profile drawings as needed.